Gun drill: Application

 Gun drilling can be done on several kinds of machine tools.
-On lathes, it is generally practical with hole depths of less than 50 diameters.
+On lathes, it is generally practical with hole depths of less than 50 centimeters.
 There are also purpose-built gun drilling machines, where longer aspect ratios can be drilled.

 Requirement

 With a standard twist drill, it is difficult to drill a straight and accurately sized hole of a depth more than about 5 times the diameter.
 This is a problem in many manufacturing processes, especially the firearms industry: the barrel of a gun must be very straight and accurately sized.
 Gun barrels are far longer than their inside diameter; as an example, the .223 inch caliber barrel of the M16 rifle is 20 inch long, nearly 90 times the diameter of the bore.
 The gun drill was developed to drill such long, straight holes.

 Gun drilling is possible over a range of depths and diameters.
 For diameters between 1-3 mm, gun drilling can be performed successfully with special equipment.
 It is a common process between 3-50 mm in diameter.
 It is also possible for the 50-75 mm range, however less efficient than BTA deep hole drilling.